DeAngelo Williams: Legacy

 Williams finished his collegiate career with 6,026 rushing yards.
 Darrell Henderson was the closest challenger to Williams's rushing yards mark with 3,545 yards from 2016 to 2018.
 In addition, he totaled 55 rushing touchdowns, 19 more than Casinelli and Henderson.
 Williams was the only player in school history to have ten 100-yard games in a single season, a feat he accomplished in three separate seasons.
 As a result, his 34 100-yard rushing games are more than double the next highest total of 16 by Henderson.
-He holds the Division I National Collegiate Athletic Association (NCAA) record for 100-yard rushing games (34) and All-purpose yards (7,573).
+Williams holds the Division I National Collegiate Athletic Association (NCAA) record for 100-yard rushing games (34) and All-purpose yards (7,573).
 He also ranks sixth on the all-time NCAA rushing list with 6,026 yards.
 Starting in 2012, Memphis named their "Most Valuable Player" award as the "DeAngelo Williams MVP Award", which is given out annually at their football banquets.